DV

 Strategy & risk

-SOXX tracks ICE Semiconductor Index with a basket approach, while XLK tracks Technology Select Sector Index with a technology approach.
-Beta is 2.26 for SOXX and 1.42 for XLK, indicating XLK is less volatile relative to the market.
+SOXX tracks ICE Semiconductor Index, while XLK tracks Technology Select Sector Index with a technology approach.
+Beta is 2.32 for SOXX and 1.47 for XLK, making XLK the less volatile of the two by this measure.

 Fund details